talbotcpp/sequence/README.md

 ```C++
 sequence& operator=(const sequence&);
 ```
-Copy assigment is linear in the old + new elements, and the resulting sequence will have a dynamic allocation if the LHS had one to begin with.
+Copy assigment is linear in the old + new elements.
-*Note: this includes the case where the RHS has no capacity (is in a freed state).*
+For `VARIABLE` storage mode, if the LHS has a dynamic allocation, copying will not deallocate it if the RHS has no capacity.
 (This is the same behavior as `std::vector`.)

 ## Move Assignment